Prajwal-Vijay/Pursuer_Evader_Games/Research/readme.md

 This repository implements a novel approach to solving **3D heterogeneous multi-player reach-avoid differential games** using **matching-based capture strategies** with **weighted value functions**.
 The implementation extends the traditional matching algorithms by incorporating value functions as weights, providing an improvement over existing literature in the field of pursuit-evasion games.

+This repository also presents an exhaustive python simulation framework for pursuer evader differential games.

 ## Table of Contents

 1. [Theoretical Background](#theoretical-background)